 • An explicit consent: the data subject has to expressly consent (opt-in) for each use of its data defined by the data controller.

 • Useful data only: the data controller must only collect data that are strictly necessary for its processing.

-• A timeframe for data retention: data can only be retained for a sufficient timeframe for the data processor to reach his goal.
+• A timeframe for data retention: data can only be retained for the timeframe necessary for the data processor to reach their goal.

-We worked for several months to make our solution comply with the GDPR regarding three guidelines:
+We worked for several months making changes in order for our solution to comply with the GDPR regarding three guidelines:

 • Enhancement of our internal organisation (support from specialised lawyers, audit of our internal processes to clearly define our processing and improve our practices in terms of security, appointment of a GDPR referent…)

 • Adjustment of our product (revision of our opt-in logic, application of the principal of data minimisation, supervision of our “free comments” section, inclusion of additional information…)